patmcdaniel37/playwright/README.md

 ## 🤝 Contributing

-This is a portfolio project demonstrating Playwright testing capabilities.
+This is a learning/refresher project for Playwright test automation.
 Feel free to use it as a reference or learning resource.

 ## 📄 License